jbatnozic/N.E.W.-40.000/Codices/Necrons.md

 ## Codex Special Rules

   ### Reanimation Protocols:
-  At the start of each of Remove Casualties step, this unit's Reanimation Protocols are enacted if the unit suffered any casualties since the last time they were enacted.
+  At the start of each of Remove Casualties step (**except** at the end of Psychic phase), this unit's Reanimation Protocols are enacted if the unit suffered any casualties since the last time they were enacted.

   When a unit's Reanimation Protocols are enacted, each model in it that would now be removed from the battlefield as a casualty has a chance to Reanimate itself and return to battle.
 This is done in two steps: